azuredevcollege/SAP/sap-oauth-saml-flow/PostmanSetup/README.md

  Don't forget to delete all resources if you do not need them anymore.

 ### Azure Portal
-1. Navigate to the azure portal --> Azure Active Directory --> Registrated Applications
+1. Navigate to the Azure Active Directory in the Azure Portal and select the Registered Applications.
+Select the button to show all applications.
 2. Delete the SAPNetWeaver Application, the Client Application (AngularFE) and the API Application.

 ### PowerShell